MicrosoftDocs/msix-docs/msix-src/modification-package-1809-update.md

 ---
 author: dianmsft
-title: MSIX Modification packages on Windows 10 1809 update
+title: MSIX Modification packages on Windows 10 1809 update | Microsoft Docs
 description: In this section, we will review modification packages in Windows 10 1809 Update ms.author: diahar ms.date: 10/19/2018